5 Things to Know About Early Cancer Detection

 “It’s increasingly recognized that some gene mutations associated with increased breast and ovarian cancer risk can also lead to aggressive prostate cancer and, potentially, prostate cancer at an earlier age,” Rana relates.
 “In some populations, earlier prostate cancer surveillance is recommended, beginning, for some, at age 40.”

 Research is also beginning to show that in families where increased cancer risk isn’t linked to an abnormality in a single gene, it may result from variations in several genes that cumulatively put someone in a higher risk category, Rana continues.
 Studies have validated these “polygenic risk scores” in certain cancer types including breast and prostate cancer, but their use in clinical care continues to be evaluated.
-In the WISDOM study, for example, investigators are exploring whether polygenic risk factors can be used to personalize women’s mammography schedules.
+Investigators are exploring whether polygenic risk factors can be used to personalize breast imaging modalities and schedules.

 About the Medical Reviewer